rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<PreloadLegacyAirBeam value="1"/>

-### Preloads \\ PreloadLegacyAPD
+### PreloadLegacyAPD
-Whether or not to preload the NPAPI plugin to mimic the APD ActiveX object in WebKit.
+Determines whether to preload the NPAPI plugin to mimic the APD ActiveX object in Webkit.

 **Possible Values**